ssssam/generic-concourse-ui/README.md

-This is an attempt to extract the user interface parts of the [Concourse CI system](http://www.concourse.ci/) out into a reusable library.
+This is a demonstration of how use the frontend user interface of the [Concourse CI system](http://www.concourse.ci/) independently of the rest of Concourse.

+Be aware that this is a hack and not supported by the Concourse developers.

-For normal use cases it's better to use the Concourse CI system as a whol.
+For normal use cases it's better to use the Concourse CI system as its developers intended.
 But certain limits in Concourse mean that adapting existing processes to use the Concourse CI system as a whole can be a huge hack.
 The limits I'm talking about are:

   - the build process must be controlled by Concourse.
   - the build process must run in a container on an OS supported by the